i1li/i1li.github.io/README.md

 ### [yt-ids.js](https://github.com/i1li/i/blob/main/yt-id.js)
 - Extracts all IDs found within the v attribute of `<y-t>` tags.
 - For playlists, it gets all the available video IDs for each, then moves the playlist ID from the v attribute to p, listing all video IDs in the v attribute.
-To use:
+To use, put your [API Key](https://developers.google.com/youtube/v3/getting-started#before-you-start) in the empty quotes at `const KEY = ""`, and then open a terminal in the project directory, and enter:
 ```bash
 npm i axios
 node yt-ids.js